Provisions for invoices and dunning notices

 Keep this in mind

-You are responsible for paying the invoice when due, even if you have not received it.
+You are responsible for paying the invoice when due.

-If you don’t pay when due, the company may levy a dunning charge against you or send your case to a debt collection agency.
+If you do not pay when due, the company may levy a dunning charge against you or send your case to a debt collection agency.

-If you have received an inaccurate invoice, a dunning charge or a demand for payment from a debt collector, you need to contest the claim with a written response to the company.
+If you have received an inaccurate invoice, a dunning charge or a demand for payment from a debt collector or Enforcement Authority, you need to contest the claim with a written response to the company.

 Can companies charge an invoicing fee?